Gifts Mothers DayMothers DayDay for MothersFor Mothers Day

 Education & Career

-Since Lucy’s father did not support her education, she did it all on her own.
-She started teaching so that she could fund her education.
+To pay for her own educationStone started taking teaching positions.
+In March 1838, Stone was called home to attend the funeral of Eliza, her 29-year-old sister.
+Instead of returning to school, Stone moved into Eliza's house to care for two infant nieces.
+In the summer, she took a teaching position and repaid her father's promissory note, and also took Latin, grammar, and mathematics instruction from Alfred Bartlett.Alfred Bartlett was a divinity student and an admirer of the abolitionist Grimke sisters.
+Stone read of the public speeches made by the Grimkes which compared the situation of woman to that of a slave and Stone resolved "to call no man master".
 By the time she turned 25, Lucy had saved enough money to fund her first year at Oberlin College, in Ohio.
 She completed her graduation in the year 1847.
-Right after her education, Lucy gave her first public address, in her brother’s Congregational Church, in Gardner, Massachusetts.
-This gave Lucy the start she wanted - she became the leader of the women's suffrage movement and abolition.
+Right after her education, Lucy gave her first public address, in her brother's Congregational Church, in Gardner, Massachusetts.
+This gave Lucy the start she wanted and subsequently became the leader of the women's suffrage movement and abolition.

-A dispute in AERA caused it to split into two parts - while the first, named ‘National Woman Suffrage Association’, was managed by Elizabeth Cady Stanton and Susan B. Anthony, the second was headed by Lucy Stone, along with her husband and Julia Ward Howe, as ‘American Woman Suffrage Association’.
-The two associations merged after almost two decades, to form ‘National American Woman Suffrage Association’.
-It was in 1870 that Lucy founded the Woman's Journal, a publication of the ‘National American Woman Suffrage Association’, in which she retained the position of an editor till she died.
+However a conflict led AERA to split into two parts - while one of them was named 'National Woman Suffrage Association' and was managed by Elizabeth Cady Stanton and Susan B. Anthony, the second one was headed by Lucy Stone, along with her husband and Julia Ward Howe, as 'American Woman Suffrage Association'.
+The two associations merged after almost two decades, to form 'National American Woman Suffrage Association'.
+It was in 1870 that Lucy founded the Woman's Journal, a publication of the 'National American Woman Suffrage Association', in which she retained the position of an editor till she died.

 Death